 What type of jobs can you get?

-The healthcare sector is large and management and leadership roles can look very different.
-Charles Sturt’s Associate Professor in Health Management and Leadership Judith Anderson gave us the lowdown, and spoke to us about what sort of jobs you can land.
+The healthcare sector is large, and management and leadership roles can look very different.
+Charles Sturt’s Associate Professor in health management and leadership, Judith Anderson, gave us the lowdown and spoke to us about what sort of jobs you can land.

 “There is certainly a wide variety of management positions in health.
 For example, I worked in aged care for a while, and registered nurses are often in charge of a ward or facility – particularly after hours – so they are already doing health management.
 They are leading teams.

 “Management and leadership in health can be found in a huge variety of positions.
-For example managers of an acute ward of a hospital, managers of a radiology department or a pathology lab, or even a director of a hospital all work within management and leadership in the healthcare space.
+For example, managers of an acute ward of a hospital, managers of a radiology department or a pathology lab, or even a director of a hospital, all work within management and leadership in the healthcare space.
 Management and leadership go all the way up to the highest positions in the healthcare sector.

-“Quite often in management positions you would also be managing other staff outside of the direct health remit.
+“Quite often in management positions, you would also be managing other staff outside of the direct health remit.
 Staff such as catering or cleaning teams.
-All of those roles will sit under a health manager too”.
+All of those roles will sit under a health manager, too.”

 The skills you’ll develop

-Judith explains that a wide variety of subjects and courses are taught in the program, to cater for students from varied health backgrounds.
+Judith explains that a wide variety of subjects and courses are taught in the programs to cater for students from varied health backgrounds.
 This allows students to hone their skills in practical areas that can be transferable across the industry.
 Some of these skills include:

 - Communication skills